ygs1990/Node/README.md

 # Node
-This a directory for node demos or projects.
+This is a directory for node demos or projects.